sbrosinski/jenuecom/content/blog/little-bird.md

 I woke up early this morning to the sound of a little bird chirping around my window.
 What a wonderful way to wake up!
 Last night was so warm that I slept with my bedroom window open.

-It’s currently 21° C.  I’ve been enjoying the estival weather.
-Sunshine makes me happy.  🌞
+It’s currently 21° C 🌞 I’ve been enjoying the estival weather.
+Sunshine makes me happy.

 I’m going on vacation in a few days.
 I’m not really excited about it, at least not yet.
 I’m sure it will be fun, but there’s still so much to do that I can’t unwind.